 - R-109.
 The Kit Gun was introduced and given the R-109 series designation.
 This was the first model with a fully adjustable rear sight.

-walnut grips, and the first steel frames to appear in the Sentinel line.
-The MK I was chambered for the .22 long rifle, and the MK IV was chambered for the .22 Winchester magnum.
-The
+wrap-around walnut grips, and the first steel frames to appear in the Sentinel line.
+The MK I was chambered for the .22 long rifle, and the MK IV was chambered for the .22

 - Steel Sentinel.
 At some point the Mark I and Mark IV designations were dropped and the steel frame gun was sold as the “Sentinel” with interchangeable .22 LR and .22 magnum cylinders.

 - MK II and MK III.
 These were rebranded Dan Wesson .357 Magnum revolvers.
-They were sold from mid-1973 through
+They were sold from mid-

-February of 1975.
-There are persistent rumors that High Standard made the Dan Wesson pistols, but there is no evidence whatever to support them.
+1973 through February of 1975.
+There are persistent rumors that High Standard made the Dan Wesson pistols, but they are completely untrue.